StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/start-investigating-an-alert.md

 This topic provides step-by-step instructions for starting the investigation of an [alert](about-alerts.md) in TheHive.

-Use this procedure to begin the triage process for an alert.

 <h2>Procedure</h2>

 1. [Find the alert](./search-for-alerts/find-an-alert.md) you want to start investigating.